konstellation-io/website/content/en/docs/KRE/user/60_kais_runner_sdk/_index.md

 ## Handler function

-This function receives a context, which is the same from the `init` function, and the data, which is the message sent from the previous node or from the client.
+This function receives a context, the same as the `init` function does, and the data, which is the incoming payload to process sent from this node's subscription.
 The context object is shared between different executions.

+`Handler` functions are used to process data, users can implement their service logic here.

-### Python handler example
+### Python handler example for runner V2

 ```python
 import pandas as pd